arshvin/k8s-nfs-pv-provisioner/docs/getting-started.md

-# How to try and use it
+# How to use it

+## Preparation steps

-In the root of the project there is the `Vagrantfile` which is used for provisioning [Vagrant](https://www.vagrantup.com/) machine and installing [microk8s](https://microk8s.io/).
+There is the `Vagrantfile` in the root of the project which is used for provisioning [Vagrant](https://www.vagrantup.com/) machine and installing [microk8s](https://microk8s.io/).
 The Vagrant and [VirtualBox](https://www.virtualbox.org/) are required.
 To start machine (_VM_) it's needed to invoke from host shell:

 ```bash
 vagrant up
 ```
 The VM should be provisioned without any error in order to be ready to use.
-To check that VM is ready the couple of command will need to be invoked from the shell if provisioning process finished:
+To check that the VM is ready the couple of command will need to be invoked from the shell if provisioning process finished:

 ```bash
 vagrant ssh